How pods get addresses, how ipamd manages them, and the ENI limits that break clusters at the worst possible moment

 When a pod starts, kubelet invokes the CNI plugin binary directly.
 The CNI plugin calls ipamd over the socket, gets an IP in roughly a millisecond, then — entirely on its own — creates the veth pair, configures the pod’s network namespace, sets up routing rules, and returns success to kubelet. ipamd does not touch the Linux network stack.
 It does not create veth pairs.
 It does not set up routes.
 Once it hands off the IP, its job for that pod is done.

 This matters when you’re diagnosing a pod stuck in ContainerCreating.
 If ipamd handed off an IP successfully but the pod still hasn’t come up, the problem is in the CNI plugin’s network namespace setup — not in ipamd.
-Looking at ipamd logs won’t help you.
+Looking at ipamd logs won’t help.
 Looking at CNI plugin logs will.

 The warm pool